hsfl/cosmos-core/README.md

 Desktop Qt 5.5.1 MSVC2013 64bit | jom.exe (default)          | 8           | 30s           |

 ## Note 2 ##
-Qt creator on Linux has an option to close the programs automatically when running another program.
+Qt creator on Linux and Windows has an option to close the programs automatically when running another program.
 You will need to disable this behavior to run the two agents at the same time.
 Go to Tools > Options > Build and Run > General.
-Change â€œStop applications before building:â€ to None.
+Change “Stop applications before building:” to None.